ebureauet/frontend-framework/docs/workingwithjs.md

 #### Your JS LIB files

 Now, these files are the javascript files that your project depends on; like 'validate.js', 'bootstrap.js' and your config or initialize scripts file 'custom.js'.
-You should store them to a subfolder inside 'src/js/', so for example, if these js files are library or plugin scripts then its appropriate to store them in a subfolder called 'src/js/lib/'.
+If these js files are library or plugin scripts then its appropriate to store them in a subfolder called 'src/js/lib/'.
 You can create any subfolder as long as their names are appropriate to what they must contain.

 #### Bower JS files